Published September 12, 2020

 That's true - to some extent.
 A happily circumcised man doesn't know that he's missing phimosis and smegma.
 He doesn't know that circumcision reduced his risk of urinary tract infection during infancy by 90%.
-He doesn't realize that circumcision during infancy lowered his risk of penile cancer by 99%.
+He doesn't realize that circumcision during infancy lowered his risk of penile cancer by up to 99%.

 He isn't aware that he spends less time cleaning his genitals.
 He doesn't know that his penis lacks an unpleasant odor.
 He's less likely to know the shame of being asked to wash his penis to remove the unpleasant odor prior to sexual activity.
 He'll never know a partner who refuses to perform oral sex on account of his circumcision status.
 He won't know that circumcision reduces his partner's risk of HPV and cervical cancer.

 A happily circumcised man will never know regret for his parents' decision.
 He'll never have to pay $2,000-4,000 for an adult circumcision.
 He'll never know the embarassment before, during, and after the procedure.
 He'll never have to take time off from school or work for the operation.
 He'll never know how much pain he would have suffered during and after the procedure.
 He'll never have to abstain from sex for several weeks during a recovery period.

 What's really going on here?
 The overwhelming majority of circumcised men are happy or unconcerned about their genital status.
 Most circumcised men insist that they are fine.
 Unfortunately for the intactivist movement, these men are of no use to them.
 The conundrum for intactivists is what to do with these millions of happily circumcised men.